-New River Nature Preserve
+New River Nature Reserve

 Because the reserve is in the midst of ranch land, certain restrictions have been placed on the property.
 A fence was built around the area to keep cattle from eroding the banks of the stream.
 A well and windmill were added inside the reserve, feeding to a tank outside the fence.
-This provides a source of water for cattle and proves that ranchers and conservation groups can work together.
+This provides a source of water for cattle and demonstrates that ranchers and conservation groups can work together.

 Gates allow entrance for people on foot, bicycles or horseback.
 The New River Reserve is readily accessible from Old Stage Coach Road in New River and is open year round during daylight hours.